micro-analytics/micro-analytics-cli/README.md

 ### Tracking views

 To track a view simply send a request to `/<yourpagepath>`.
-If you send a `GET` request, the request will return the total views.
+If you send a `GET` request, the request will increment the views and return the total views.
 If you send a `POST` request, the views will increment but you're not going to get the total views back.

+If you don't want to increment the views during a `GET` request, set `inc` to `false` in your query parameter. (`/<yourpagepath>?inc=false`)

 This is how you'd track pageviews for a website: (though note that this can be used to track anything you want)